* Shutdown enters fourth day, investors watch debt ceiling

 By Ryan Vlastelica

-* While a short-term closure was expected to have a modesteconomic impact, the effect is expected to become morepronounced the longer it lasts.
-Dennis Lockhart, president ofthe Federal Reserve Bank of Atlanta, said the shutdown wouldhurt growth in the last quarter of this year, while the Bank ofJapan warned that a prolonged budget standoff would have asevere global impact.
+While a short-term closure was expected to have a modesteconomic impact, the effect is expected to become morepronounced the longer it lasts.

-* S&P 500 futures rose 4.6 points and were above fairvalue, a formula that evaluates pricing by taking into accountinterest rates, dividends and time to expiration on thecontract.
-Dow Jones industrial average futures added 6points and Nasdaq 100 futures rose 1.1 point.
+S&P 500 futures rose 2.7 points and were slightlyabove fair value, a formula that evaluates pricing by takinginto account interest rates, dividends and time to expiration onthe contract.
+Dow Jones industrial average futures added6 points and Nasdaq 100 futures rose 4.75 points.

-* While shutdown concerns have pressured equities over thepast two weeks, the S&P 500 index has frequently foundsupport at its 50-day moving average of 1,679.84, though itclosed slightly under that level on Thursday.
+While shutdown concerns have pressured equities over thepast two weeks, the S&P 500 index has frequently foundsupport at its 50-day moving average of 1,679.84, though itclosed slightly below that level on Thursday.

-* Government economic data has been delayed because of theshutdown, and the September payroll report will not be releasedat 8:30 a.m.
-EDT (1230 GMT) as had been scheduled.
-About 180,000jobs were expected to have been added in September, up from 169,000 added in the previous month.
+Government economic data has been delayed because of theshutdown, and the September payroll report was not released asscheduled.
+About 180,000 jobs were expected to have been addedin September, up from 169,000 added in the previous month.

-* Twitter Inc gave potential investors their first glance atits financials on Thursday when it publicly filed documents forits initial public offering.
+Twitter Inc gave potential investors their first glance atits financials on Thursday when it publicly filed documents foran initial public offering.
 The information showed that revenueat the social networking company almost tripled in 2012, thoughit posted a loss in the first half of 2013.

-* Union Pacific Corp late Thursday gave athird-quarter earnings outlook that was below expectations, hurtas flooding in Colorado weighed on coal shipments.
+Union Pacific Corp gave a third-quarter earningsoutlook late Thursday that was below expectations, as floodingin Colorado weighed on coal shipments.

 - Stocks & Offerings